Best Overall: Lazrus Golf Irons

-Updating golf irons can also happen if a golfer lowers their handicap to single-digit levels and wants to make the jump to more advanced irons.
-Most serious golfers prefer to update their set of irons every 3-5 years so they can utilize the latest innovations.
+Updating golf irons can also happen if a golfer lowers their handicap to single-digit levels and wants to jump to more advanced irons.
+However, most serious golfers prefer to update their set of irons every 3-5 years so they can utilize the latest innovations.

 Where’s the sweet spot on irons?

 The sweet spot of irons is on the hitting area, or where the grooves are located on the face of the club.
 This area produces the best results with golfers experiencing the most distance and speed when the ball connects with the sweet spot area.

 On shots that drift toward the toe of the club, the golfer will experience diminished speed and reduced accuracy.
 The feel of the shot will immediately respond that the shot was not struck well.
 In comparison, the feel and response of a shot struck with the sweet spot offer a clean experience without vibration.

 What is a game improvement iron?

 A game-improvement iron is designed to help mid and high handicappers gain more consistency for their golf swing.
 These irons typically share similar features across brands, such as oversized heads, wide soles, and a larger sweet spot.

 Game-improvement irons deliver a shot shape that remains straight without much side spin, so the arc becomes reliable, although without much creativity.
 For golfers struggling to hit the golf ball consistently, the game-improvement irons deliver better shot quality across the board, especially from shorter distances.

 How do I clean my golf irons?

 To properly clean your irons, you need a soft wire brush, a bucket of lukewarm soapy water, and a towel to dry the club before storage.